RickStrahl/DI2017-AspNet-Core-Angular/Readme.md

-# Session Materials for Dev Intersection Angular Applications with ASP.NET Core
+# Dev Intersection Angular Applications with ASP.NET Core
+### Samples and Slides

 These materials cover both Part 1 and Part 2 of the sessions given: